Higher Certificate in Accounting SE424

 What follow-on study opportunities are available?

-Graduates can progress to Year 2 of the Bachelor of Arts (Honours) in Accounting (CW948).
-Graduates can also choose to take further studies in business and progress to Year 3 of the Bachelor of Business (Honours) (CW908) and choose a specialist area from one of the following options:
+Graduates can progress to Year 3 of Bachelor of Business (Honours) in Finance and Accounting.
+Graduates can also choose to take further studies in business and progress to Year 3 of the Bachelor of Business (Honours) and choose a specialist area from one of the following options:

 What will I be able to do when I finish the course?

-At certificate level, graduates may expect to work in accounting positions in a variety of sectors including financial services and the public sector.
+At certificate level, graduates can expect to work in accounting positions in a variety of sectors including manufacturing, financial services and the public sector.

 What are the minimum entry requirements?